pderaaij/research-intrapreneurship/thesis/chapter-3.md

 The daily construct has a Cronbach's $\alpha$ of .65.
 Which denotes it as a construct with a doubtful internal consistency.
 Typically a score higher then .7 is deemed acceptable and higher then .9 is excellent.
 Removing any items would not increase the consistency.
 Removal of any of items would consequently lead to the the measurement of one the variables proactive, innovativeness, and risk-taking.

 Another measure of internal consistency is composite reliability.
 Compared to Cronbach's $\alpha$ composite reliability does not assume all indicator loadings to be the same in the population.
 The study's data might violate this assumption and as such result into a lower value.
-The composite reliability for psychological safety is .93. @netemeyer2003 state that a minimum treshold of .80 is "reasonable" for a construct of five to eight items.
-Taking into account the moderate Cronbach's $\alpha$ and the high value for composite reliability yields confidence that the construct is consistent enough for use in this study.
+The composite reliability for intrapreneurial behaviour is .70. @hair2021 states .70 as a minimum threshold for internal consistency reliability.
+Taking into account the moderate Cronbach's $\alpha$ and the acceptable value for composite reliability yields confidence that the construct is consistent enough for use in this study.

 In the T1 survey the nine-item construct has a Cronbach's $\alpha$ of .97 for the team members.
 In the supervisor survey the construct scored an $\alpha$ of .98.